ydmw74/n8nAIChat/README.md

 # n8n Chat

-A ChatGPT-like web interface that integrates with n8n webhooks.
+An AI-chat interface that integrates with n8n webhooks.
 This application allows users to send chat messages and files to an n8n workflow and display the responses.

 ## Features